LynchLab/MAPGD/README.md

 	make test

+This will output a of lines ending in PASS or FAIL to your terminal.
+Ideally all of the lines should say PASS.

 <h6>Mac installation</h6>

 Mac users may not have developmental tools installed by default, or you may not have agreed to the xcode licence.
 You may have to install and configure xcode before using mapgd.